socialimpactlab/socialimpactlab.github.io/_posts/2015-09-17-online-course-announcement.markdown

 author: Valerie Oliphant
 ---

+**Update!
+We've extended the deadline to apply to this Sunday, 4 October.
+Don't delay and apply for our course today!**

 We are excited to invite you to submit an application for Social Impact Lab's upcoming online course, "Scalable, Low-Cost Technologies for Civil Society Organizations", which will run from 06 October- 24 November 2015.
 You can apply [here](http://courses.simlab.org/sign-up/).

 This is the third time we’ve run the course, and we have some exciting new features and adjustments, including expanding our language resources and better optimizing the time and formats for low-bandwidth users and working professionals.